YCChenVictor/blog-frontend/_posts/computer/operating_system/2021-12-04-how-os-works.md

 ### coordination

 Given lots of program at the sametime, OS corrdination serves to schedule these programs.

+## What?

+In this section, let's take a look at the above functions in operating systems and explore them with following steps:

+1. user click an app on the computer UI
+2. the app start to run and it need some computation
+3. the data flow to operation system
+4. operation system call hardware (CPU, RAM, I/O) to compute it
+5. data sent back to OS
+6. OS send data back to app
+7. user get what they want in UI

+### Mac OS

+(to be continued)

 ## Reference

 [Operating system](https://en.wikipedia.org/wiki/Operating_system)